xandkar/arkheia/README.md

 αρχεια
 ======

-Currently experimental, full-text, document database management system with primarily text mining in mind (frequent reads, rare updates).
+Experimental, full-text, document database management system with primarily text mining in mind (frequent reads, rare updates).

 Originally I set-out to mine mailing list archives, but realized that the concept generalizes to any collection of textual documents.